Site icon Circuit Ideas for You

 Conclusion:

-This is a simple and low-cost Solar Tracker Circuit using LDR and Op-Amp.
+To conclude, this is a simple and low-cost Solar Tracker Circuit using LDR and Op-Amp, as it does not need Arduino or programming; it saves energy and increases solar efficiency.

-We can improve it using motor driver IC like L293D for stronger motors.
+We can improve it using motor driver IC like L293D for stronger motors and also this project is good for beginners in electronics and renewable energy.

 References: